 Diarrhea, vomiting, poor coat quality, itchiness, constant licking, and chronic skin and ear infections are the most prevalent symptoms of allergic reactions.

 If these signs manifest in your dog, stop feeding him popcorn and get him checked by the vet right away.

 Popped and unpopped corn kernels can easily get lodged in dogs’ throats, especially smaller breeds with smaller windpipes.

 Some pooches love gobbling up food without chewing.
 Unfortunately, they may end up choking as a result.
-That’s why when feeding your dog popcorn, always give one at a time to make sure that no accidents will happen.
+That is why when feeding your dog popcorn, always give one at a time to make sure that no accidents will happen.

 Moreover, bits of popcorn may get stuck in your dog’s teeth, which can cause an irritating sensation in his mouth and a hassle for you to remove.
-If you don’t get rid of stuck kernels, it will cause periodontal disease or tooth decay.
+If you do not get rid of stuck kernels, it will cause periodontal disease or tooth decay.

 Popped kernels are also quite fibrous, making it hard for your dog’s stomach to digest.
 As a result, he may experience digestive issues, including diarrhea, gas, constipation, and stomach pain.

 Are flavored popcorns safe for dogs to eat?

 Countless flavored popcorns are available on supermarket shelves for us to enjoy.
 Let us take a look at the different flavors of popcorn and find out if they are safe to be shared with Fido:

 Tossing a few pieces of buttered popcorn to your dog is okay, but not too many.